surrealdb/surrealdb/doc/QUERIES.md

 DEFINE FIELD age ON person TYPE number MIN 0 MAX 100 NOTNULL VALIDATE -- ... which will fail if not a number DEFINE FIELD age ON person TYPE number MIN 0 MAX 100 NOTNULL VALIDATE READONLY -- ... which is not able to be changed once defined

-DEFINE FIELD iso ON output TYPE string MATCH /[a-zA-Z0-9]+/ -- Define a field which matches a regular expresion
+DEFINE FIELD iso ON output TYPE string MATCH /^[A-Z]{3}$/ -- Define a field which matches a regular expresion

+DEFINE FIELD name.first ON person TYPE string
+DEFINE FIELD name.last ON person TYPE string

 /* Example of defining a field with allowed values */ DEFINE FIELD kind ON address TYPE custom ENUM ["home","work"] -- Define a custom field